 The basic principles of the organization of the DNS (Domain Name System) have remained unchanged from the very beginning until today (RFC 1591).
 Internet domains are organized hierarchically.
 Within an individual domain, subdomains - lower level domains, are registered and activated.
 Although the domain system is developing and changing intensively, the number of top-level domains (TLD) is relatively small compared to the number of subdomains.
 The most famous top-level domains are of the general (global) type, such as "com", "org" and "net".

-Most top-level domains today are so-called country-code top-level domains (ccTLD), which are granted to particular institutions within certain countries in order to take care of the organization and management of the national domain name system, i.e. the registration and activation of second-level domains within those top-level domains.
-National domains are given names according to the two-letter country codes in accordance with the relevant ISO standard (ISO-3166)
+Most of the top-level domains today are so-called national top-level domains (ccTLD - country code TLD), which are assigned to individual institutions within individual countries, in order to ensure that these institutions take care of the organization and management of the national domain Internet space, i.e. for the registration and activation of secondary domains within top-level domains.
+National domains are assigned names according to two-letter country codes according to the ISO standard (ISO-3166).

 In contrast to general domains whose management can be based solely on some global (e.g. market) principle, national domains are a fundamental element of the national wealth and sovereignty of each country, i.e. they are the basis of recognition in the virtual world.
 The management and use of these domains implies a high degree of responsibility and respect for the various interests of all interested parties.